sabiransari1/assorted-bulb-9592/README.md

 ## Contributing
 We welcome and appreciate all contributions to SAFAR!
 Whether you want to report a bug, contribute code, provide suggestions, or improve the documentation, there are several ways you can get involved:

-Report bugs: If you encounter any bugs while using SAFAR, please let us know by opening an issue and providing details about the problem you experienced.
-Contribute code: If you're a developer and want to contribute to SAFAR's development, follow the instructions below to get started:

 ## Instructions
 To contribute to SAFAR, follow these steps: